jedsada-gh/openai-chat-tokens/README.md

 # openai-chat-tokens

-This repository is a fork of [hmarr/openai-chat-tokens](https://github.com/hmarr/openai-chat-tokens) with modifications to reduce the bundle size by replacing unused large objects.
+This repository is a fork of [hmarr/openai-chat-tokens](https://github.com/hmarr/openai-chat-tokens), modified to reduce the bundle size by replacing unused large objects.
+The result is that bundle size is ~4 MB, reduced to ~1 MB 🎉.

 ## Purpose